Make your own etched dish soap bottle from a simple olive oil dispenser with a stencil and glass etching cream… Totally awesome DIY gift idea!

-Using an olive oil bottle as a dish soap dispenser is not a new concept for me — I’ve had one for this purpose for years.
-But when I saw this cute etched dish soap bottle tutorial on Pinterest, it was one of those, “Why didn’t I think of that?” moments.
+Using an olive oil dispenser as a dish soap bottle is not a new concept for me — I’ve had one for this purpose for years.
+Actually, I use one for real maple syrup, too!

 And you know what?
 Using the Silhouette was waaaayyyyy easier than I expected, and I’m totally kicking myself for letting it sit for so long.
 I have tons of ideas for labeling and etching now — and that’s just the beginning.